VidushiSingh56/MyNotes/README.md

 # Notes App

 Welcome to the Notes App!
-This application is built using Kotlin, SQL, and Jetpack Compose.
+This application is built using Kotlin, SQLite, and Jetpack Compose.
 It allows users to create, edit, delete, and manage notes with ease and efficiency.

 ## Features